- DPPS degree requirements

 Technical Research Centre of Finland (VTT)

-Progress of each doctoral candidate in the DPPS is monitored with the help of annual thesis committee or follow-up group meetings.
+Progress of each doctoral candidate in the DPPS is monitored with the help of annual thesis committee meetings and the use of the digital platform tool THESSA.

 Committee members act as mentors to doctoral candidates, guiding and providing advice throughout the whole doctoral degree and education.
 Membership in a thesis committee is a position of trust, and all interactions between the doctoral candidate and the thesis committee are considered confidential.